Job Market Candidate

 Getting the Price Right?
 The Impact of Competitive Bidding in the Medicare Program

-Revise and Resubmit at the The Review of Economics and Statistics
+Revise and Resubmit at the Review of Economics and Statistics

 We study Medicare's competitive bidding program (CBP) for durable medical equipment (DME).
 We exploit Medicare claims data to examine both prices and utilization, focusing on continuous positive airway pressure (CPAP) devices to treat sleep apnea.
 We find that spending falls by 47.2% percent after a highly imperfect bidding mechanism is introduced.
 The effect is almost entirely driven by a 44.8% price reduction, though quantities also fall by 4.3%.
 To disentangle supply and demand, we leverage differential cost sharing across Medicare recipients.
 We measure a demand elasticity of -0.272 and find that quantity reductions are concentrated among less clinically appropriate groups.

-Germs in the Family: The Long-Term Consequences of Intra-Household Disease Spread
+Germs in the Family: The Long-Term Consequences of Intra-Household Endemic Respiratory Disease Spread

 Joint with N. Meltem Daysal, Maya Rossin-Slater, and Hannes Schwandt

 While the COVID-19 pandemic has laid bare the large costs of infectious diseases, less attention has been paid to the impacts of more common, endemic respiratory viruses that frequently circulate in the population, especially when it comes to their potential long-term consequences for population health, human capital, and economic outcomes.
-This paper uses Danish population-level administrative data on 35 birth cohorts of children to provide a comprehensive analysis of both the mechanisms through which infants become infected by respiratory illnesses, as well as the consequences of early-life respiratory disease exposure for their development and adult outcomes.
+This paper uses Danish population-level administrative data on 35 birth cohorts of children to provide a comprehensive analysis of both the mechanisms through which infants become infected by respiratory illnesses, as well as the consequences of early-life respiratory disease exposure for their later outcomes.
 First, we document a striking difference in the likelihood of severe respiratory illness by birth order: younger siblings have two to three times higher rates of hospitalization for respiratory conditions before age one than older siblings at the same age.
 We argue that the family unit is central in virus transmission, with older children "bringing home" the virus to their younger siblings.
 We then combine the birth order variation with within-municipality variation in respiratory disease prevalence among preschool-aged children to identify differential long-term impacts of early-life respiratory illness between younger and older siblings.
-We find that moving from the 25th to the 75th percentile in the local disease prevalence distribution ("disease index") is associated with a 30.9 percent differential increase in the number of respiratory illness hospitalizations in the first year of life for younger relative to older siblings.
-In the long term, for younger relative to older siblings, we find an additional 0.016 and 0.012 of a standard deviation penalty in Danish and mathematics test scores, respectfully, a 0.4 percentage point differential decline in the likelihood of high school graduation, and a 1.3 percent additional reduction in earnings at age 30.
+We find that moving from the 25th to the 75th percentile in the local disease prevalence distribution ("disease index") is associated with a 30.9 percent differential increase in the number of respiratory illness hospitalizations in the first year of life for younger compared to older siblings.
+In the long term, for younger relative to older siblings, we find a 0.5 percent differential reduction in the likelihood of high school graduation, and a 1.3 percent additional reduction in age-30 earnings.